StatisticsNRP/StatisticsNRP/index.md

 On this site we have the contents of each course, some use cases for the material presented in each, and some self-assessment materials for you to test your knowledge, skills and understanding.

 All scientists should be familiar with current issues in reproducibility and with common experimental and analytical approaches.
-These are covered in the *Orientation* and *Basic statistics - Key Concepts and Methods* courses.
+These are covered in the *Orientation* and *Basic statistics - Key Concepts and Methods* (NBI) and *SCI4RD7Y; Essential Statistics for Researchers* (UEA) courses.

-Most researchers will also benefit from the *Multifactor Designs and Linear Models* course, which extend basic ideas to more complex, real-world experimental designs.
+Most researchers will also benefit from the *Multifactor Designs and Linear Models* (NBI) or *SCI5RG2Y; Linear Models in R* (UEA) course, which extend basic ideas to more complex, real-world experimental designs.

+If you don't know R and would like to get started, then *Using R and Rstudio for Statistical Analysis*

 ...